s-bose/fermit/NOTES.md

 We can bind these two together.
 So that the Fermit class can be optionally passed the db dsn for it to connect to and create the necessary tables.

+## Open Questions
+1. What should we do with sub-resources?
+Is a sub-resource always bound to its parent resource?
+In that case, you cannot give someone direct permission to the sub-resource.
+Example:

+resource A: {"add", "edit", "delete", "B.add", "B.delete"}

+\# resource C trying to have access to B:

+resource C: {"add", "edit", "A.add", "A.edit", "A.B.add", "A.B.delete"}

+2.